 Most lead-acid batteries generate hydrogen and oxygen when charging.
-Other battery types also emit flammable gases and need adequate ventilation to avoid an explosion, fire or risk to occupants.
+Other battery types also emit flammable gases and need adequate ventilation to avoid an explosion, fire or risk to occupants (see AS/NZS 5139).

-Fire and explosions can result from component failure, a short circuit or loose connections.
+Fire and explosions can result from component failure, a short circuit, loose connections or human error during installation or maintenance work.
 The chemistry of lithium-ion batteries makes them prone to ‘thermal runaway’ if they are damaged or overheated by overcharging.
 Elevated ambient temperatures should be considered by the installer when locating a BESS on a customer premise.
 Some brands of lithium-ion batteries have superior features intended to prevent the uncontrolled rupture of cells under runaway conditions making them inherently safer.

 BESS installations in WA must comply with applicable regulatory requirements, including:

 - Electricity Act 1945 and regulations;